 Indirect Translation Techniques

-Unlike direct translation, indirect translation techniques change the structure of the source text and favor meaning over literal abidance to the text.
+Unlike direct translation, indirect translation techniques change the structure of the source text and favor meaning over literal adherence to the text.
+This is particularly important in Arabic translation, given the significant differences in grammar, syntax, and cultural expressions between Arabic and other languages.

 1. Transposition